digitalocean/navigators-guide/book/02-scale/ch05-config-mgmt.md

 The deeper discussions on configurations are not a prerequisite for deploying your WordPress cluster.
 You can skip down to  "Getting Ready to Deploy" to advance onto getting everything online.

 ### DigitalOcean Load Balancer
-* managing rules
-  * forwarding rules
-  * sticky sessions
-  * health checks
-  * SSL termination vs pass-through
-* upside is you can use Droplet tags to automatically add backends

 Managing your DigitalOcean Load Balancer's config is pretty straightforward using the UI or Terraform.
 However, with Terraform, you'll be creating your infrastructure as code which means if you make a breaking change you can roll back and apply the working config.
 Let's check out the following entry which is used to create a DigitalOcean Load Balancer and supplies the Droplet tag to target, the forwarding rules, the TLS certificate to use, and the health checks the Load Balancer will carry out against the backends. _When we go to deploy our WordPress cluster we will not include the SSL configuration.
 Chapter 13 will touch SSL settings and more security settings._

 ```terraform